 - Be on time and be prepared to discuss all issues that remain unsettled.

-- File your sworn financial affidavit with the Clerk's Office well before mediation and bring a copy to mediation.
+- File your sworn financial affidavit with the Clerk's Office at least 3 business days before mediation and bring a copy to mediation.

 - If there are minor children involved, bring these documents with you to mediation: Proof of income (including disability); Proof of health insurance premium; Proof of day care cost; and a Proposed parenting plan.